 5.13.
-System Oversight Board
+Safeguarding Oversight Group

-This Board has delegated responsibility from the Quality and Performance Committee for setting the NHS safeguarding strategic context for the Integrated Care Board safeguarding processes and any single agency NHS practice in Place.
+This Group has delegated responsibility from the Quality and Performance Committee for setting the NHS safeguarding strategic context for the Integrated Care Board safeguarding processes and any single agency NHS practice in Place.
 Most Place Safeguarding processes are multiagency and out of scope of this group.
 It has a key role in reviewing national NHS policy and understanding the impact of any national changes on our population and working practice.
-The System Oversight Board will identify variation in practice and seek to protect this when the variation reflects population needs.
-All Places have existing clear lines of accountability through well-established multi-agency governance mechanisms for the oversight of place-based Safeguarding Children Partnerships and Safeguarding Adult Boards e.g., Health & Wellbeing Boards.
-This governance structure is supplementary to that and will report on delivery of NHS statutory duties to Integrated Care System Director of Nursing and Care.
-The Board will provide assurance on how the Integrated Care Board is meeting its safeguarding statutory duties and will escalate exceptions and concerns to the Quality and Performance Committee via a safeguarding report.

 - 5.14.
-The Integrated Care Board System Oversight Board will receive information relating to: - a.
+The Safeguarding Oversight Group will identify variation in practice and seek to protect this when the variation reflects population needs.
+All Places have existing clear lines of accountability through well-established multi-agency governance mechanisms for the oversight of place-based Safeguarding Children Partnerships and Safeguarding Adult Boards e.g., Health & Wellbeing Boards. - 5.15.
+This governance structure is supplementary to that and will report on delivery of NHS statutory duties to Integrated Care System Director of Nursing and Care.
+The Group will provide assurance on how the Integrated Care Board is meeting its safeguarding statutory duties and will escalate exceptions and concerns to the Quality and Performance Committee via a safeguarding report. - 5.16.
+The ICB Quality and Performance Committee will receive information relating to: - a.
 Safeguarding performance of commissioned services - b.
 NHS practice in Child Safeguarding Practice Reviews, Safeguarding Adults Reviews and Domestic Homicide Reviews commissioned by the Safeguarding Adult boards, Safeguarding Children Partnerships and Community Safeguarding Partnerships. - c.
-Local and national safeguarding issues and priorities for adults and children. - d.
-Reports and papers regarding any specific issues requiring Integrated Care Board approval or decision. - e.
+Local and national safeguarding issues and priorities for adults and children including child death and children in care. - d.
+Local and National updates in view of Child Death Overview - e.
+Reports and papers regarding any specific issues requiring Integrated Care Board approval or decision. - f.
 Reports and issues from the Integrated Care Board Quality Committee that require further action and assurance.